Rewind Racers: History

 During the latter half of 2012, Adventure City's larger of their two roller coasters, Tree Top Racers, was closed and permanently retired.
 The coaster was a vintage Miler Manufacturing wild mouse style attraction, which had opened in 1958 and was operated by Midway Amusements in Brisbane, Australia, before being sold to Adventure City in 1999.
 The attraction had been given a major refurbishment upon its purchase that saw the installation of modern hardware, but by the 2010s it had finally succumbed to old age and was shut, standing idle during 2013 before being dismantled.
 The park had actively begun looking for a replacement.

-On February 24, 2014, Rewind Racers was announced as the park's largest investment in two decades at a cost of $2 million USD, with a set opening date of summer 2014.
+On February 24, 2014, Rewind Racers was announced as the park's largest investment in two decades at a cost of US$2 million, with a set opening date of summer 2014.
 The coaster would become the first family shuttle coaster in North America, and accommodate riders as short as 39".
 This never came to be, and the coaster's opening was delayed to 2015, with construction beginning in September 2014.
 The attraction layout was completed by the end of the year, and station work progressed throughout early 2015.
 After months of landscaping, testing, and further preparation, Rewind Racers opened to the public on June 6, 2015.

 A shed structure with additional thematic elements was meant to be installed the year after Rewind Racer's opening; however, this didn't materialize until early 2020.